hplp/ai-hardware-project-6501-group6/README.md

 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)

 Successfully deploy the quantized Convolutional Neural Network on Open source platform SCALE Sim.
-Given a CNN layer, conduction design space exploration (DSE) for hardware archiecture parameters.
-Comparing the result and performance between with and without quantization, demonstrate the effective of our quantization and DSE mothod.
+Given a CNN layer, we conduct design space exploration (DSE) to find the optimal hardware architecture configuration.
+We will compare the performance under different optimization methods and show the effectiveness of our quantization and DSE mothods.

 ## Timeline:
 (Provide a rough timeline or milestones for the project)